Atpostsports/Index/README.md

 ### Option 1: GitHub UI (Easiest)

 1. Create a new repository on GitHub
-2. Name it `betstamp-website` (or any name you prefer)
+2. Name it `atpostsports-website` (or any name you prefer)
 3. Upload the `index.html` file
 4. Go to Settings → Pages
 5. Under "Source", select "Deploy from a branch"
 6. Select "main" branch and "/ (root)" folder
 7. Click Save
-8. Your site will be live at: `https://yourusername.github.io/betstamp-website`
+8. Your site will be live at: `https://yourusername.github.io/atpostsports-website`

 ### Option 2: Command Line